 The English Governor, Sir Abraham Shipman sailed for Bom Baim to transfer the islands to the crown.
 The residing Portuguese Governor wilfully delayed the transfer till 1665.
-Shipman died in the line of duty, before he was able to execute his command.
-The mission passed on to Humphrey Cooke.
+Shipman died in the line of duty before he was able to execute his command.
+The mission was passed on to Humphrey Cooke.

 In 1665, Cooke ceremoniously took possession of Bombaie by taking earth and stone in his hands.
 The Instrument of Possession was signed in the Manor House, anchoring a jewel to the crown.

 The English established themselves at The Manor House and bestowed upon it a new sovereign title, The Bombay Castle.
 This first Government House was situated in the heart of the Fort, behind the Town Hall and between the Mint and the Old Customs House.

 Bombay Castle had a commanding view that strategically encompassed the port, its two bays and the Town.
 In the words of an ensign, Bombay Castle was, the strongest hold our makers are master of, in India.